 from Howard University, a Master’s in Business Administration, Management

 from the University of the District of Columbia, and is a certified Project

 - Group Internet Based.
 Zoom link delivered with registration.

 - Prior to the event, participants must install the Zoom app in their respective devices.
 Participants using the web-based Zoom or calling via the phone may not be entitled to CPE credits.

 - Participants must respond to all the poll questions via the Zoom polling feature or chat log in order to receive NASBA CPE credits.

 - ISACA Greater Washington DC will not be responsible for the participant’s inability to respond to the polls.

 Conference presentations are posted to the Presentations Library if permission is received from the presenter and their organization.
 In some cases, permission is not received.

-CPE's will be distributed via e-mail along with the event evaluation survey after the completion of the event.
-Attendees must be present the full day to receive full CPE credit.
+CPEs will be distributed via e-mail along with the event evaluation survey after the completion of the event.
+Attendees must be present the full day and respond to polling questions to receive full CPE credit.

 Kenneth joined ISACA in 2013 and presently serves as the GWDC Communications Director.
 He holds the CISM, CISA, PMP, CIPP/G, and AWS CCP.